9 Interior & Exterior House Painting Rules

 7. Don’t Try to Reinvent Painting Techniques

 Take time to study the tried and proven painting techniques.
-There are no shortage of videos from pros and experts on the best ways to paint.
+There is no shortage of videos from pros and experts on the best ways to paint.

 You always start at the top and work your way down.
 You should start with any overhangs to prevent the fresh paint from dripping on the newly painted areas.